ATuray77/flatiron-phase3-cli-project/README.md

 This files handles the functionality of the CLI portion of the code [1] Important packages and files that aid in its functionality are imported and or defined here
     - simple_term_menu package handles the menu feature of the program
+    - prettycli package handles coloring or higlighted display of imortant lines in the code
+    - prompt_toolkit package handles prompting functionality of the cli [2]
 ## car.py
 [1] Builds out the cars table
     - the __repr__ function defines the structure of the output display